Carlgo11/mailroom/README.md

 ## Usage

-### Running the project
-Start the services using Docker Compose:
+To start the services using Docker Compose, run:
   ```bash
   docker compose up -d
   ```